Different Types Of Garage Doors

 Vinyl garage doors have very similar advantages and disadvantages to the fibreglass doors.
 They are rust proof, low-maintenance and are the most dent-resistant of all the materials.
 They can also become brittle with age and extreme colds.
 The colour choices of vinyl doors are also extremely limited.
 In most cases, these are the best garage doors in terms of overall longevity.

 Glass garage doors are made with a steel, aluminium or wooden frame with many different glass options are available.
-They are also not nearly as fragile as you may thing.
+They are also not nearly as fragile as you may think.
 They are particularly heavy however as well as expensive compared to the other materials.
 Glass is often the best garage door design for a contemporary or modern style home.

 Copper Doors are an interesting and alternative option that is usually found only on upscale homes due to the greater expense.
 Copper will eventually tarnish and turn green with age (unless clear coated), but this patina is also what attracts some people.